tikeyike/OneBlink-CLI-Guide/README.md

 ## Project Structure

-For this guide, I’ve created a folder with 3 option sets to use as an example - You can download or clone it [here](https://github.com/tikeyike/option-sets).
+For this guide, I’ve created a folder with 3 option sets to use as an example.

 <center>